jonathann403/jonathann403.github.io/content/about/index.md

 ## I've Found Vulnerabilities at:

+- 1st place at NBA VDP on HackerOne.
-- Full One-Click Account Takeover at `fiverr.com`
+- One-Click Full Account Takeover at `fiverr.com`
-- Full One-Click Account Takeover at `motorola.com`
+- One-Click Full Account Takeover at `motorola.com`
 - A lot of undisclosed ones.
 ## Contact